Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Preliminaries in Geometry of Numbers

 Consider linearly independent vectors $\mathbf{v}_1, \dots, \mathbf{v}_{n+1}$ in $\Lambda$ such that $\|\mathbf{v}_i\|=\lambda_i(\Lambda)=\lambda_{n+2-i}^{-1}\left(\Lambda^{\ast}\right)$, for all $i=1, \dots, n+1$.
 Then from \eqref{linearly indep} and \eqref{second ineq}, it follows that Similarly, one obtains that

 Since $\Lambda$ is arbitrary, by replacing $\Lambda$ with $\Lambda^*$, from \eqref{succ:3} and \eqref{succ:4}, we also have since $g$ is diagonal, so that $g^{-1}$ is the same as its transpose.
-Multiplying inequalities in \eqref{succ:1} with $j=n+2-i$ and \eqref{comp:1} now yields that
+Multiplying inequalities in \eqref{succ:1} with $i$ replaced by $n+2-i$ and \eqref{comp:1} now yields that

 On the other hand, using \eqref{succ:2} and \eqref{comp:1}, we obtain,